gpuweb/gpuweb/proposals/subgroup-matrix.md

 ### MSL/Metal

 Apple calls them simdgroup matrices and support has existed since MSL 2.3.
+Not all Metal devices support it (Apple7+ in the [feature set](https://developer.apple.com/metal/Metal-Feature-Set-Tables.pdf)).
+Intel-based Macs and many iPads are excluded.
-They are limited to relatively few GPUs though (Apple7+ in the [feature set](https://developer.apple.com/metal/Metal-Feature-Set-Tables.pdf)).
-That is iPhone 12+, some newer iPads, and the M1 and later macs.
+The supported devices include iPhone 12+, some newer iPads, and the M1 and later macs.
+Apple7 is A14 Bionic, released in 2020.

 MSL support a small number of matrix variants: